NegaDennis/First-project/README.md

 The analysis and data modelling of this dataset should provides significant insights onto how everyday factor affects the mental well-being of students and support early diagnosis and prevention against depression and its impacts on students.

-It is worth noting that because the target variable was not collected and is only (presumably) diagnosis by a doctor, model accuracy should not be interpreted as how well it predicts depression in student but as how well it matches diagnoses of a professional.
+It is worth noting that because the target variable was not collected like other variables and is only (presumably) diagnosis by a doctor based the other known factors, model accuracy should not be interpreted as how well it predicts depression in student but as how well it matches diagnoses of a professional.

 ## Result
 After some additional cleaning and pre-processing, the datatset was used to train a logistic regression model with Depression as the target variables.
 Not all features of the set were used and selection was conducted based on correlation strength between each feature and Depression.